maubanel/UE5-Static-Meshes/uvs/README.md

 ##### `Step 3.`\|`ITSM`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 So first lets try **UVs | Auto UV**.
 Make sure **Material Mode** is set to `Checkerboard`.
 Play around with the settings.
 What we want to see is 1 meter squares evenly spaced.
 I am getting a pretty good result with the default settings.
 The uv-ing is especially poor along the columns and is not handling the grooves very well.
 Press the <kbd>Accept</kbd> button.
-Now when you select **UVs | Layout** it is a lot more organized and the unwrapping is improved.
+Now when you select **UVs | Layout** it is a lot more organized and the unwrapping is improved but not good enough.

 ![auto uv poor results](images/uv0.png)